Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_test_for_the_new_strategy.rst

        self.responses_test([C], [C] * 6, [C] * 6,
                        attrs={"opponent_class": "Cooperative"})

-Finally, there is a :code:`TestHeadsUp` class that streamlines the testing of two strategies playing each other using a test function :code:`versus_test`.
+Finally, there is a :code:`TestMatch` class that streamlines the testing of two strategies playing each other using a test function :code:`versus_test`.
 For example, to test several rounds of play of :code:`TitForTwoTats` versus :code:`Bully`::

-    class TestTF2TvsBully(TestHeadsUp):
+    class TestTF2TvsBully(TestMatch):
         """Test Tit for Two Tats vs Bully""" def test_rounds(self):
             outcomes = [[C, D], [C, D], [D, D], [D, C], [C, C], [C, D], [C, D], [D, D]] self.versus_test(axelrod.TitFor2Tats, axelrod.Bully, outcomes)

-Using `TestHeadsUp` is essentially equivalent to playing a short `Match` between the players and checking the outcome.
+Using `TestMatch` is essentially equivalent to playing a short `Match` between the players and checking the outcome.

 The function :code:`versus_test` also accepts a :code:`random_seed` keyword, and